ebonygrrl/02-professional-portfolio/README.md

 ## Usage

 To use this application, you can click on one of the links in the navigation to jump to a particular section or scroll to bottom.
-There is also a button when clicked that will jump to the top of the application.

-The following image shows the web application's previous appearance and functionality:

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](./professional-portfolio-screenshot.jpg)